ultimaterobotics/uECG_nodejs/README.md

 ## uECG PC monitor - browser version, based on node.js

-This app at the moment basically duplicates functionality of Android app, but works with x8 higher data rate Download portable version for Windows here: https://github.com/ultimaterobotics/uecg_windows
+This app at the moment basically duplicates functionality of Android app, but works with x8 higher data rate.

+Download portable version for Windows here: https://github.com/ultimaterobotics/uecg_windows

 ## Usage